 The oldest book about dreams is called the Beatty Papyrus.
 It is actually a dream dictionary which dates back to 1350 B.C.
 Today there are about more almost 600 thousand books about dreams in Amazon alone, that’s a lot of books to put you into sleep.

 According to researches, birth order plays an influence in your dreams.
 First born individuals tend to be more aggressive in their dreams.
 Analysts say this is probably due to imposed roles to first-born by families to be more dominant.
 This means that the first-born would usually have action-packed dreams where they play as the hero while non first-born would have something a little less eccentric and a bit subtle.

 6. Color of Dreams

 Before the invention of color television, people dreams are in black and white.
 So people who lived during the age of black and white TVs, that’ll be your grandmothers and grandfathers always dreamed in black and white.
-Think of how modern day 3D TVs will affect dreams of our kids.
+Think of how modern-day 3D TVs will affect dreams of our kids.

 7. Dreaming in the Dark

-Not all dreams involve images; some dreams are experience through other senses: smell, touch and sound.
+Not all dreams involve images; some dreams are experienced through other senses: smell, touch and sound.
 Such is the case of visually impaired individuals.
 People who lost their sight after being able to recognize images can dream with images, that is visual dreams.
 Those who are born without the ability of sight on the other hand have their dreams via other senses.

 8. Face Recall